2019 March Madness Betting

 2019 March Madness General Information

 The NCAA Division I Men’s Basketball Tournament also known as March Madness or the Big Dance is 2nd to the Super Bowl in betting popularity sporting event in the US.
-This year’s tournaments will start on March 15 and end with the final game on April 2nd in San Antonio.
-North Carolina’s Tar Heels will be looking to defend their 2017 NCAA tournament win.
+The 2019 NCAA tournaments will start on March 21 and end with the final game on April 8th in Minneapolis.
+Michigan’s Wolverines will be looking to defend their 2018 NCAA tournament win.

 - Teams Selection: March 9, 2019